Amazon slides as U.S. stocks struggle for direction

 In commodities, gold and silver traded higher as investors rotated money into the safety of precious metals.

-In economic news, investors will get the latest check on consumer sentiment for October at 10am ET.
+In economic news, consumer sentiment remains strong.
+The final read for October from University of Michigan came in at 95.5.